-Community Partnership Exchange Breakfast 2002-2016
+Community Partnership Exchange Breakfast 2002-2018

 Purpose: These breakfasts serve as a non-partisan taxpayer resource pool, a repository of collective civic history, social interaction, cultural enrichment, business exchange, political platforms, and a springboard of diverse views.

 Geography and Demographics: All breakfasts are held in venues that we rent.
 The average attendees at the South/Southcentral location are about 480 with a capacity 600, the highest attendance being 800 in 2006.
-The northeast breakfast averages 240, with a highest attendance of 310, with a capacity of 400, and the North West, our newest location since 2013 averages about 106 with a capacity of 180.
-We serve age groups from 22 – 102 years with an estimated voter profile 95%; with a cross section of employed and retired workforce from all sectors.
+The northeast breakfast averages 240, with the highest attendance of 310, with a capacity of 400, and the North West, our newest location since 2013 averages about 106 with a capacity of 180.
+We serve age groups from 22 – 102 years with an estimated voter profile 95%; with a cross-section of the employed and retired workforce from all sectors.
 We do not guarantee the number of people that will attend any breakfast.

 Candidates and Elected Officials: All candidates must be a co-sponsor to attend.
 All monies are to be paid two weeks before the event.
 If not a $150.00 late fee will be added.
 Only candidates or elected officials are permitted to pass out push cards.
-Staff cannot wear any campaign material buttons, caps etc., promoting the candidate.
+Staff cannot wear any campaign material buttons, caps, etc., promoting the candidate.
 No campaign materials are allowed to be put on tables, parking lot or vehicles.
-A $5.00 per car fine will be assessed for each car that the campaign material is osted on, an invoice will be sent to the candidate in five days and payment is expected in five days.
+A $5.00 per car fine will be assessed for each car that the campaign material is osted on, an invoice will be sent to the candidate in five days, and payment is expected in five days.
 No tagging cars with push cards!
 All sales final.

 Media: Our media partner is CPI Media Group a part of Charity Productions responsible for recording and promoting these breakfasts has all publishing rights.
 All other media outlets are not allowed without prior approval from CPI Media Group.
-Our guidelines are revised annually or as needed: (12/3/2009 first enacted), 9/4/2011 2nd revision, 12/28/2011 3rd revision, 11/27/2012 4th revision, 9/2/2015 5th revision.
+Our guidelines are revised annually or as needed: (12/3/2009 first enacted), 9/4/2011 2nd revision, 12/28/2011 3rd revision, 11/27/2012 4th revision, 9/2/2015 5th 12/16/2017 6th revision.